Danilo I, Metropolitan of Cetinje: Tenure

+From Danilo's arrival at the metropolitan position, constant battles with the Turks would begin, which would not subside for the next two centuries.
+Compared to previous metropolitans, Danilo would have a much greater reputation among the people, which would be connected not only with his personality but also with many circumstances.
+During his time, the cooperation of Montenegrins with the Venetian Republic, which had been in constant decline in the 18th century, would end.
+Danilo's period would also represent the beginning of a new era of Montenegrin history.
+Ties with Russia would be established, in which Montenegro, as a Slavic and Orthodox state, would find a secure foothold, unlike the Venetian Republic, which, as a Roman Catholic and non-Slavic state, only used Montenegrins to fight against the Ottomans.

+The Bishop of Kotor, Marin Drago, wrote about Danilo, "He is aggressive, and if the world's authorities do not stand in his way, Catholicism in the remote regions of his diocese will be in great danger.
+The Bishop of Cetinje descends from Cetinje to the Kotor diocese every year, and, in addition to the Orthodox, he taxes Catholics as well."
+Danilo considered himself not only the successor of the Cetinje metropolitans from the time of the fall of Zeta to the Turks but also the successor of Ivan Crnojević, and he signed himself in one of his charters as "Danil[o], voj[e]vod[ič] srpskoj zemlji," which translates to, "Danilo, voivode of Serbian land."

 He coordinated defense operations and partially settled tribal disputes among his people.
 An uprising broke out in 1711, after calls by Danilo, where the Montenegrins fought alongside Highlanders and Herzegovinians against local Ottomans.

-During his rule political ties between Russia and Montenegro were first established.
+During Danilo's rule, political ties between Russia and Montenegro were first established.
 Russian historian Pavel Rovinsky, in writing about Montenegrin-Russian relations, concluded that it was the pretensions of Turkey and Austria (and at times the Republic of Venice) that turned Montenegro to Russia.
-Having nowhere to turn in the terrible struggle for the survival of their people, the leading spirits of the Serb land of Montenegro turned to the past, to their mythical origins—to the ancient homeland of the Slavs—all the more readily because it was not only a Great Power but an increasingly powerful factor as a counter-Turkish and counter-Austrian force.
+Having nowhere to turn in the struggle for the survival of their people, the leading spirits of the Serb land of Montenegro turned to the past, to their mythical origins—to the ancient homeland of the Slavs—all the more readily because it was not only a Great Power but an increasingly powerful factor as a counter-Turkish and counter-Austrian force.